kostia/jquery.li18n/README.md

 $.li18n.currentLocale = 'de';

-// On missing locale by default an error is raised.
+// If translation is missing, then by default an error is thrown.
-// You can customize the behaviour by overwriting $.li18n.translate
+// You can change the behaviour by overwriting $.li18n.translate
-// and using $.i18n._translate
+// and using $.li18n._translate

 $.li18n.translate = function(key) {
   var translation = $.li18n._translate(key);